Tiny Troopers

 Tiny Troopers is a top-down squad-based multidirectional shooter developed by Finnish studio Kukouri Mobile Entertainment and published by Chillingo, Iceberg Interactive and Game Troopers.
-It was released on 24 August 2012 for PC and on 7 June 2012 for iOS.
+It was released on 7 June 2012 for iOS and on 24 August 2012 for PC.
 The game is available on iOS, Android, Windows, OS X and Windows Phone.
 The game puts you in command of a team of troopers (soldiers) which are guided through various objectives in 30 levels of increasing difficulty.

 Gameplay

 Tiny Troopers uses a tapping/clicking system to move and shoot enemies and enemy buildings to complete a mission.
 A drag and drop mechanism is used to activate special weapons such as grenades, bazookas, and airstrikes.
 During each level, the player will face various challenges and will be required to complete objectives such as freeing hostages, protecting journalists, survival and eliminating enemy troops.
-Before starting a mission, a player may select the difficulty of that mission and purchase upgrades using Command Points and Medals.
+Before starting a mission, a player may select the difficulty of that mission and purchase upgrades using "command points" and medals.
 Players are also given a mission briefing stating the objective of the level and can suggest which specialist(s) to hire for the next mission.
 Troops that survive a level will be promoted and will subsequently become stronger, while troops that are killed will be replaced by new recruits and the Command Points gained by the fallen troop are subsequently forfeited.
 During a mission, the player can use the support menu to call for drop packages such as med-packs, grenades, an airborne (only after taking casualties), bazookas, airstrikes or an intel pack which reveals the location of enemies and collectibles on the map to be deployed.
 The player also has the opportunity to check the objectives of the mission on the map.

-Command Points are a form of currency that can be obtained and accumulated by killing enemy units, enemy buildings, completing missions or picking up collectibles during gameplay.
-However, Command Points can also be purchased using real-world money through in-app purchases.
+Command points are a form of currency that can be obtained and accumulated by killing enemy units, enemy buildings, completing missions or picking up collectibles during gameplay.
+However, command points can also be purchased using real-world money through in-app purchases.
 Medals are used to unlock new training packages, which permanently increase the characteristics of your soldiers.
-They can be collected during gameplay by completing missions or obtained through in-app purchases using real-world money.
+They can be collected during gameplay by completing missions, or obtained through in-app purchases using real-world money.

-In Zombie mode, the objective is to survive waves of zombies.
-As each wave is completed, larger numbers of stronger zombies begin to spawn.
+In "zombie mode", the objective is to survive waves of zombies.
+As each wave is completed, larger numbers of stronger zombies spawn.
 The game supplies the user with medipacks and airdrops containing special weapons such as grenades, airstrikes, and bazookas.
 Unlocked soldiers are enclosed in barricaded areas and can be freed as the waves progress to increase the size of your squad.